kumuluz/kumuluzee-security/README.md

 the `@DeclareRoles` annotation.
 When using the `@DeclareRoles` annotation the Keycloak configuration (**keycloak.json**) has to be provided with configuration key `kumuluzee.security.keycloak.json`.
 The configuration key can be defined as an environment variable, file property or config server entry (if using the KumuluzEE Config extension with support for etcd/Consul).
 Please refer to KumuluzEE Config for more information.
-Optionally you can override the configuration in the code using the `@Keycloak` annotation.
+Optionally you can also provide the configuration in code using the `@Keycloak` annotation.

 Example of security configuration with configuration override:
 ```java